jh1993/UnderusedOptions/README.txt

 Chill Wind:
 - Now benefits from radius bonuses, which increases line width.
 - Width (5 SP): Chill Wind now affects a line 5 tiles wide.

+Death Cleave:
+- Level reduced to 4.
+- Patient Butcher (3 SP): Each turn, the remaining duration of Death Cleave will not decrease if it is not used to cleave a spell to an additional target.

 Fae Court:
 - Glass Faery cost reduced to 6.
 It's anti-synergistic with Cracklevoid so the cost shouldn't be that high.